agiratech/best-practices/Blockchain/Solidity.md

 }
 ```

-Use events whenever we are we want our Dapp (Decentralised app) to perform certain actions once an event is emitted from the
+NOTE: Use events whenever we are we want our Dapp (Decentralised app) to perform certain actions once an event is emitted from the
 contract. (eg: Once Deposit event is emitted from contract our Dapp will display a Deposited successfully message with the
 sender wallet address and amount he deposited)